syncfusion-content/javascript-docs/js/Schedule/Resources.md

 {% endhighlight %}

-* Execute the above code to display the **Schedule** control with appointments saved for multiple resources differentiated with its specific colors.
+Execute the above code to display the **Schedule** control with appointments saved for multiple resources differentiated with its specific colors.

 {% include image.html url="/js/Schedule/Resources_images/Resources_img3.png" Caption="schedule with multiple resource creation."%}

-* To save the same appointment for multiple resources, refer the following steps,

-* Double-click on the required work cell, the appointment window pops up as shown in the following image with an individual autocomplete field for selecting the available resources.
+To save the same appointment for multiple resources, refer the following steps.Double-click on the required work cell, the appointment window pops up as shown in the following image with an individual autocomplete field for selecting the available resources.

 {% include image.html url="/js/Schedule/Resources_images/Resources_img4.png" Caption="schedule with multiple appointment window."%}

-* Since the **allowMultiple** property is set to ‘true’ for this resource object, so you can select any number of available resources in it as follows.
+Since the **allowMultiple** property is set to ‘true’ for this resource object, so you can select any number of available resources in it as follows.

 {% include image.html url="/js/Schedule/Resources_images/Resources_img5.png" Caption="schedule with multiple appointment window with different type owner."%}

-* The same appointment with the subject **Test Ride** is created for each resource individually as follows when you click the **Done** button.
+The same appointment with the subject **Test Ride** is created for each resource individually as follows when you click the **Done** button.

 {% include image.html url="/js/Schedule/Resources_images/Resources_img6.png" Caption="schedule with saved multiple appointments with different type owner."%}